 Leading Adaptive Mountain Bikers (LAMB)

 Improvements in adaptive bike technology mean that it is now possible to offer riders with disabilities a genuine off-road experience.
 The new MinorTaur trail at Coed y Brenin opens up further possibilities, as it has been engineered to take adaptive trikes and quads along its entire length, and leads to the possibility of trail centre rides for mixed ability groups.
-Our aim is to take adaptive cycling to its next logical stage: out of the confined and defined environment and into the wilderness.
 The LAMB course is designed to provide mountain bike leaders with the appropriate confidence, skills and knowledge to be able to include, encourage and support adaptive riders within their groups.

 About the Course